solalgaillard/dico_fra_jap--C-/README.md

 # dico_fra_jap--C-
 A French-Japanese dictionary for Linux with minimal Openmotif Interface (should have used QT...)

-Check the makefile for what libraries should be downloaded on your machine.
+Check the makefile to see what libraries should be downloaded on your machine.

 Start the executable